-- Commission and Board members in attendance at a Commission meeting are entitled to receive \$75 compensatory per diem for each day the member performs the member's official duties. - 2.
+- 1. Commission and Board members in attendance at meetings are entitled to receive \$75 compensatory per diem for each day the member performs in their official capacity. - 2.
 Compensatory per diem is paid through the payroll system and taxes are withheld.
 Such payments will be reported on a W-2 at the end of each year.
-Each Commissioner/Board Member will be asked to provide a W-4 when first assigned.
+Each Commissioner/Board Member will be asked to provide a W-4 when first appointed.